Menu

 Individual Liberty

 At Cuffley, individual liberty is highly valued and children are encouraged to make choices and speak their minds.
-They are able to do this throughout the school day and in lessons, but additional opportunities are also provided to facilitate this, including access to trained staff and freedom of access to The Oasis (our Nurture Base).
+They are able to do this throughout the school day and in lessons, but additional opportunities are also provided to facilitate this, including access to trained staff.
 Where appropriate, children may be supported by outside agencies and may receive specific support, such as the provision of Protective Behaviours.

 Our school environment is safe, secure and supportive, providing children with the confidence to express themselves.
 Children are encouraged to make choices about their education, ranging from activities in class, extra- curricular activities and the quality of their work through peer and self-assessment.